 - Consider donating to a charity, or sponsoring a needy family by providing a tree, food, and gifts.

 - Make time for yourself every day.
 Take a walk, listen to music, or read a book to clear your mind and restore inner calm.

-If the holidays make you feel lonely, seek opportunities to volunteer at a soup kitchen, charity event, or Christian Health Care Center.
-You’ll be giving back to the community, while potentially meeting new friends.
+- If the holidays make you feel lonely, volunteer at a soup kitchen, charity event, or Christian Health Care Center.
+You’ll be giving back to the community, while connecting with new friends.